 When you have the necessary driving skills and meet all the requirements, you can take the road test.
-You must make an appointment online at dps.mn.gov/mydvs or call 651-284-1234.
+You must make an appointment online at drive.mn.gov or call 651-284-1234 in the seven-county metro area.

 To take the road test, you must present your valid instruction permit and current proof of insurance with the original insurance card or policy.
 If you are under 18, you must also present a supervised driving log and a certificate of course completion ("White Card") proving you completed an approved driver education course and behind-the-wheel instruction.
 You must provide your own vehicle for the test.
 Neighborhood electric vehicles (NEVs) are not allowed.
 If using a rental vehicle, you must be listed as a driver on the rental agreement.
-You may use a vehicle with a backup camera, but the camera should not be the only method of observation when backing up.
+You may use a vehicles with a backup camera, but the camera should not be the only method of observation when backing up.